Tosin Ajibade

-Tosin "OloriSuperGal" Ajibade (Oluwatosin Ajibade; born 17 February 1987) is a Nigerian known for her lifestyle and entertainment website, OloriSuperGal.com and recently her personal website, TosinAjibade.com.
+Tosin "OloriSuperGal" Ajibade (Oluwatosin Ajibade; born 17 February 1987) is a Nigerian known for her lifestyle and entertainment website.
 She is also the organizer of the New Media Conference that is held annually in Nigeria.

 Education

-Tosin Ajibade holds a bachelor's degree in Accounting from the Lagos State University.
+Tosin Ajibade holds a bachelor's degree in accounting from the Lagos State University.
 She thereafter obtained a Certificate in Media Enterprise from the School of Media and Communications, Pan-Atlantic University, Nigeria.

 Media work

 Tosin Ajibade is known for her lifestyle and entertainment website, OloriSuperGal.com in Nigeria as well as a South African edition.
 Tosin began working as a publicist in 2009.
 She created her blog in 2010.
 In 2011, she was hired at BlackHouse Media as their web manager but left in 2012 to focus on blogging.
 While starting off her blog, she worked with several media houses such as The Net NG, Acada Magazine and Laff Mattaz Incorporated owned by Gbenga Adeyinka the 1st.

-In 2014, Tosin Ajibade was listed among YNaija’s 100 Most Influential Women in Nigeria and her blog is considered today as one of the most reputable and popular in Nigeria.
+In 2014, Tosin Ajibade was listed among YNaija's 100 Most Influential Women in Nigeria and her blog is considered today as one of the most reputable and popular in Nigeria.

 She is the organizer of the New Media Conference which has been held annually in 2015, 2016, 2017, 2018 and 2019.
 The conference focuses on new media capabilities, especially in online/digital possibilities.